AutoxingTech/axrosbag/README.md

 # record all topics with default buffer length
 axrosbag daemon -a
 # record selected topics
 axrosbag daemon /imu /odom #
 # record all topics with a 60-seconds buffer
 axrosbag daemon -a --limit 60

+# pause recording of some topics
+axrosbag pause /imu /odom

+# resume ecording of some topics
+axrosbag resume --all

 # show help
 axrosbag daemon --help